Challenges in Deploying Machine Learning: a Survey of Case Studies: Data Management

 Access to experts can be another bottleneck for collecting high-quality labels.
 It is particularly true for areas where expertise mandated by the labeling process is significant, such as medical image analysis \cite{budd2019survey}.
 Normally multiple experts are asked to label a set of images, and then these labels are aggregated to ensure quality.
 This is rarely feasible for big datasets due to experts' availability.
-A possible option here is to use noisy label oracles or weaker annotations, however these approaches are by their definition a trade off that provides imprecise labels, which ultimately leads to a severe loss in quality of the model.
-Such losses are unacceptable in healthcare industry, where even the smallest deviation can cause catastrophic results (this is known as The Final Percent challenge).
+A possible option here is to use noisy label oracles \cite{du2010active} or weak annotations \cite{peyre2017weakly}, however these approaches provide imprecise labels, which can lead to a loss in quality of the model \cite{ren2020denoising}.
+Such losses are unacceptable in the healthcare industry, where even the smallest deviation can cause catastrophic results (this is known as The Final Percent challenge according to Budd et al. \cite{budd2019survey}).

-Lack of access to high-variance data can be among the main challenges one faces when deploying machine learning solution from lab environment to real world.
-Dulac-Arnold et al. \cite{dulacarnold2019challenges} explain that this is the case for Reinforcement Leaning (RL).
+Lack of access to high-variance data (data that covers large parts of the feature space) can be among the main challenges one faces when deploying machine learning solutions from the lab environment to the real world.
+Dulac-Arnold et al. \cite{dulacarnold2019challenges} explain that this is the case for Reinforcement Learning (RL).
+RL is an area of ML that focuses on intelligent agents that learn by taking actions and receiving feedback from their environment.
+Agents make decisions on what action to take next to maximize the reward based on their previous experience.
 It is common practice in RL research to have access to separate environments for training and evaluation of an agent.
 However, in practice all data comes from the real system, and the agent can no longer have a separate exploration policy - this is simply unsafe.
-Therefore the data available becomes low-variance.
-While this approach ensures safety, it means that agent is not trained to recognize an unsafe situation and make right decision in it.
-A practical example of this issue is the goal specification for autonomous vehicles \cite{kuutti2019survey}.
+Therefore the data available becomes low-variance - very little of the state space is covered.
+While this approach ensures safety, it means that the agent is not trained to recognize an unsafe situation and make the right decision in it.
+A practical example of this issue can be seen in the area of autonomous vehicle control \cite{kuutti2019survey}.
+There simulations are often used for training, but complex interactions, such as friction, can be hard to model, and small variations in simulation may result in the agent not being transferable to the real world.

+Budd et al. \cite{budd2019survey} show that interface design directly impacts the quality of applications built to collect annotations for unlabeled data.
+They discuss a range of projects that collected labels for medical images, all of which benefited from a well designed user interface.
+The authors conclude that the end user interface plays a large part in the overall success of the annotation applications\footnote{For further discussion of the role user interface can play in adoption of an ML system, see Section~\ref{sec:end-user}.}.